boldlink/terraform-aws-ssm/README.md

  "kms:Decrypt",
  "kms:GenerateDataKey"
 ```
-## Custom AWS CMK Key Policy
-- To use additional custom policy for the kms policy created by the module specify the policy document using `custom_kms_policy` variable.

 ## Permissions Required by IAM USER
 In addition to having the required permissions for ssm actions, the IAM user using the session requires the following permissions
 ```console